Modules

 Same group, different modules

-For example, the field R can be viewed as R-module, a Q-module, or a Z-module.
-(As usual, what we really mean is that the abelian group consisting of the real numbers under addition can have the structure of a module over various rings.)
+For example, the field R can be viewed as an R-module, a Q-module, or a Z-module.
+(As usual, what we really mean is that the abelian group consisting of the real numbers under addition can be endowed with the structure of a module over various rings.)

 Summary

-A given abelian group M can have many different module structures.
+A given abelian group M can have many different module structures, even for the same ring R. In other words, the forgetful functor U:R-Mod→Ab is not injective on objects.

 Vector spaces with linear endomorphisms

-Suppose F is a field.
-If V is an F-vector space and T:V→V is a linear transformation, then we can define an F[x]-module structure on V by p(x)v=p(T)v for every p(x)∈F[x] and v∈V. It is straightforward to show the converse is also true, and that we have a bijection between the collection of F[x]-modules and pairs (V,T) of F-vector spaces with linear endomorphisms.
-One can then also show that under this bijection the F[x]-submodules correspond to T-stable subspaces.
+Suppose k is a field.
+If V is an k-vector space and T:V→V is a k-linear transformation, then we can define an k[x]-module structure on V by p(x)v=p(T)v for every p(x)∈k[x] and v∈V. It is straightforward to show[4] the converse is also true, and that we have a bijection between the collection of k[x]-modules and pairs (V,T) of consisting of a k-vector space and a k-linear endomorphism of that vector space.
+One can then also show that under this bijection the k[x]-submodules correspond to T-stable subspaces.
 We'll explore this more fully later.

 Summary

-F[x]-modules are F-vector spaces together with a fixed linear endomorphism.
+When k is a field, modules over the polynomial ring k[x] are (equivalent to) k-vector spaces together with a fixed linear endomorphism.

 Passing to quotient rings

-Suppose M is an R-module and I⊆R is a two-sided ideal of R. Suppose I annihilates M, i.e., im=0 for all i∈I and m∈M. Then we can define an R/I-module structure on M in the obvious way: (r+I)m=rm for r∈R and m∈M.
+Suppose M is an R-module and I⊆R is a two-sided ideal of R that annihilates M, i.e., im=0 for all i∈I and m∈M. Then we can define an R/I-module structure on M in the obvious way: (r+I)m=rm for r∈R and m∈M. (You should verify that the "annihilation" condition is needed to ensure this action is well defined.)

 The zero module

-For every ring R, the trivial group {0} is also an R-module (with trivial action of R).
+For every ring R the trivial group {0} is also an R-module (with trivial action of R).
 This module is often denoted simply 0.
 It is the zero object in the category of left R-modules, i.e., it is both an initial and a terminal object in the category.
-For each R-module M, there is both a unique module morphism 0→M (sending the element 0 to 0M) and a unique module morphism M→0 (sending every element m∈M to 0).
+For each R-module M, there is a unique module morphism 0→M (sending the element 0 to 0M) as well as a unique module morphism M→0 (sending every element m∈M to 0).
 A module morphism f:M→N is trivial (i.e., f(m)=0N for all m∈M) exactly when it factors through the 0 module.

 Suggested next notes